-The following questions and answers are provided for general information only and may not be completely accurate in every circumstance, do not purport to be legal advice, and are not intended to be legally binding on Capella Mortgage.
+The following questions and answers are provided in this FAQ and Rules section are for general information only and may not be completely accurate in every circumstance, do not purport to be legal advice, and are not intended to be legally binding on Capella Mortgage.

 Questions involving interpretation of the laws of the State of Nevada and your legal rights and obligations should be addressed to an attorney.

 Continued use of this website constitutes your agreement with this policy and all other policies posted here.

 The entire process to investing with Capella Mortgage

 Whether you are positive you want to be a trust deed investor, or whether you just want to investigate, here is the process: